FrancisBanville/ms_interpreting_probabilities/README.md

 > volume) and time (sampling effort or duration).
 Local probabilities of
 > interaction scale both spatially and temporally, because local interactions
 > have more opportunities to be realized in larger areas and longer durations.
+> In a larger sampling area and duration, we increase the likelihood of sampling
-> If a local network of probabilistic interactions $L_1$ with an area $A_1$ is
+> favorable conditions for interactions to occur.
+If a local network of
+> probabilistic interactions $L_1$ with an area $A_1$ is compared to a larger
-> compared to a larger network $L_0$ with an area $A_0$, and $A_1$ is entirely
+> network $L_0$ with an area $A_0$, and $A_1$ is entirely nested within $A_0$,
-> nested within $A_0$, interaction probabilities should be lower in the smaller
+> interaction probabilities should be lower in the smaller network, i.e.
-> network, i.e. $P(L_{i,j,1} | A_1 < A_0) \le P(L_{i,j,0} | A_0)$.
-However, if
+> $P(L_{i,j,1} | A_1 < A_0) \le P(L_{i,j,0} | A_0)$.
+However, if $A_1$ and $A_0$
-> $A_1$ and $A_0$ are disjoint, interaction probabilities could be higher in the
+> are disjoint, interaction probabilities could be higher in the smaller area,
-> smaller area, contingent upon local environmental and biological conditions.
+> contingent upon local environmental and biological conditions.
+In contrast,
-> In contrast, regional probabilities of interaction do not scale with space and
+> regional probabilities of interaction do not scale with space and time.
+The
-> time.
-The probability of two taxa potentially interacting should be the same
+> probability of two taxa potentially interacting should be the same in all
-> in all metawebs in which they are present regardless of scale, provided that
+> metawebs in which they are present regardless of scale, provided that the data
-> the data and methods used for estimation are consistent.
-This is because they
+> and methods used for estimation are consistent.
+This is because they depend
-> depend solely on the biological capacity of two taxa to interact, regardless
+> solely on the biological capacity of two taxa to interact, regardless of
-> of co-occurrence and local environmental conditions.
+> co-occurrence and local environmental conditions.
 However, probabilities of
 > regional interactions may change, tending to become more definitive, with
 > increased sampling effort.
 >